Avareco/Ksim/Ksim2.md

   ]
 end

-to turn-towards [ new-heading ]  ; sheep procedure
+to turn-towards [ new-heading ]
   let current-heading heading ; Get the current heading of the sheep let turn-angle subtract-headings new-heading current-heading ; Calculate the angle to turn towards the new heading

-  rt turn-angle  ; Rotate the sheep by the calculated angle, scaled by the strength factor fd 1 ;
+  rt turn-angle
+  fd 1 ;
 end
 </pre>